 - What type of visa will be required?

-- Most Visitors Scholars come to the U.S. on a J-1 visa, but sometimes visitors come on a business visa for meetings, conferences and high-level interactions.
+- Most Visiting Scholars come to the U.S. on a J-1 visa.

 To initiate an invitation, follow established procedure in your department.

 - Begin with a conversation with your department head that covers most of the questions listed above.

 - Invitation letters are initiated by the department and follow an approval process (using DocuSign) that starts with the department business office and the department’s ISS liaison.

 - Make sure your expectations, time frame, and assistance (both logistical and financial) are clearly outlined in the letter of invitation.

 - Routing for approval takes time, so plan well in advance.
 The process should be based on your needs and reasonable expectations for the university, not on the demands of the potential visitor.